NeishaD94/Light_and_Sound_Memory_Game/README.md

 * [x] User wins the game after guessing a complete pattern
 * [x] User loses the game after an incorrect guess

+The following **optional** features are implemented:

+* [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:<br>